Leonard & Beryl Buck Foundation / Buck Family Fund

 -

-Community-Led Initiatives: MCF emphasizes "community-led initiatives" that support marginalized residents.
+Community-Led Initiatives: MCF emphasises "community-led initiatives" that support marginalised residents.

 Key Takeaways for Grant Writers